 Easy to operate

-For its small size, this handheld cb has well placed and easy to operate controls.
+For its small size, this handheld CB has well placed and easy to operate controls.
 On the top is the antenna connector, on/off volume control and squelch control knob.
-On the left are the Push To Talk button and the channel selector buttons.
-The ports to connect external jacks, the Hi/LOW switch and DC adapter port are placed on the right side of this cb.
+On the left is the Push To Talk button and the channel selector buttons.
+The ports to connect external jacks, the Hi/LOW switch and DC adapter port are placed on the right side of this CB.
 This placement makes it easy for single-handed operation.